 Examples of these individuals include Vinoba Bhave who founded the Land Gift Movement in India.
 The second one is Florence Nightingale who founded the nursing school and developed modern nursing practices.
 The other personality on this list is Robert Owen who is the founder of the corporative movement.
 All these organizations and foundations were established in the 19th century before the use of the social entrepreneurship concept in management.

-So many entrepreneurs in the 19th and 20th centuries made efforts of eradicating social evils in society. in addition to this, we have so many organizations and societies that deal with treating waste products, saving trees, saving the environment, women empowerment, and children’s rights.
+So many entrepreneurs in the 19th and 20th centuries made efforts to eradicate social evils in society. in addition to this, we have many organizations and societies that deal with treating waste products, saving trees, saving the environment, women’s empowerment, and children’s rights.
 In addition to addressing social issues, these social entrepreneurs also recognize and address the financial issues for the urban and rural poor and address the prevailing environmental challenges.

 Most of the big companies and brands are now adopting this concept.
 These entities are using social entrepreneurship to address current issues in society.
-Examples include educating women on family planning, opening schools in neglected areas, giving poor people and farmers the opportunity of accessing cheap loans, establishing waste treatment plants, going green, and planting trees.
+Examples include educating women on family planning, opening schools in neglected areas, giving poor people and farmers the opportunity to access cheap loans, establishing waste treatment plants, going green, and planting trees.

 This is the manager and founder of Grameen Bank.
 He is a contemporary social entrepreneur who received the Nobel Peace Prize in 2006 for his venture.
 His venture has been growing exponentially and benefiting so many people in society.

-This is also a perfect example of non-profit social enterprises.
+This is also a perfect example of a non-profit social enterprise.
 Smita Ram and Ramakrishna established it in 2008.
-It is an online platform that gives the poor urban and rural people in India access to low-interest micro-credit that are as low as 2 percent per annum.
+It is an online platform that gives poor urban and rural people in India access to low-interest micro-credit that are as low as 2 per cent per annum.
 Financial institutions within the country can lend out money to borrowers directly on this platform, receive regular online payments, and track investments.

 This social enterprise also has national recognition.
-It is a Women Empowerment Program that creates awareness among women by giving them vocational training, education, savings planning, business development, and cooperative farming.
-It employs social entrepreneurship principles to address social problems and bring up a positive change in society.
+It is a Women’s Empowerment Program that creates awareness among women by giving them vocational training, education, savings planning, business development, and cooperative farming.
+It employs social entrepreneurship principles to address social problems and bring positive change in society.

 There are so many organizations that are considered to be positive changes in contemporary society.
 The social entrepreneurship field is growing rapidly and it continues to attract the attention of so many volunteers.
 The term is now very common on most university campuses.
 There is an increase in popularity because it helps people to do what they have been thinking about for a long time.
 The concept allows extraordinary people to put their brilliant ideas and change society against all the odds.

-The gig economy is scaling to higher heights social startups in India.
+The gig economy is scaling to higher heights of social startups in India.
 We have so many young entrepreneurs and innovative startups that are changing the rules of how people do business.
-These are young achievers who dream to achieve big in life.
+These are young achievers who dream of achieving big in life.
 They also nurture their passion in order to eradicate the social inequalities that grip the country.

 India is one of the countries that are in high demand for Sociopreneurs.
 These people should develop unconventional business models that can address the prevailing social and environmental issues.

 It is a challenging thing to be an entrepreneur.
 Addressing a social course through entrepreneurship will undoubtedly make the journey more difficult.
 The mission of social enterprises in India is to generate business for social causes.
-These experts implement low-cost business solutions for social-causes while still address the shortage of resources, manpower, funds, and many more.
+These experts implement low-cost business solutions for social causes while still addressing the shortage of resources, manpower, funds, and many more.

 There are endless hurdles in the way but the main idea is transforming livelihood for the collective good.
 This driving force helps social entrepreneurs in India to navigate through the turbulent deep waters of social entrepreneurship in India.
 If you don’t know some of these heroes, here are social entrepreneurship examples in India.
 You will discover that these are ordinary people like me and you who are out to do extraordinary things;